A measurement of the Galactic plane mass density from binary pulsar accelerations: Conclusion

 $\bullet$ The data imply an additional constraint on an oblateness parameter, $ \log_{10}( \gamma/{\rm Gyr}^{-2}) =-4.9^{0.1}_{-0.1}$.
-This value of $\gamma$ is closer to that for disk models (which have larger $\gamma$) than halo models, which suggests that the pulsars trace the oblateness of the disk rather than the halo.
+This value of $\gamma$ is closer to that for disk models (which have larger $\gamma$) than halo models.
+The oblateness inferred from pulsars is therefore consistent with that dominated by the disk potential and does not require a halo contribution, which is consistent with expectations for a sample within $\sim$ kpc of the Sun.

-$\bullet$ Our analysis of dynamical simulations suggests that dark matter sub-structure or interactions with dwarf galaxies may manifest as deviations in $da_{z}/dz$ from a pure polynomial fit (such as our $\alpha_{1}$) or static models.
+$\bullet$ Our analysis of dynamical simulations suggests that dark matter sub-structure or interactions with dwarf galaxies may manifest as asymmetries in $da_{z}/dz$ relative to a pure polynomial fit (such as our $\alpha_{1}$) or static models.
 Nevertheless, the average value of $da_{z}/dz$ in the simulations we have considered here is close to our fit for $\alpha_{1}$.

-$\bullet$ The measurement of the Galactic acceleration using high precision RV observations near pulsars can provide significantly more precise constraints on $\dot{P}_b^{\rm GR}$, $\dot{G}$, and other post-Newtonian parameters than has been obtained thus far (for which prior work has assumed pre-formulated potentials that employ kinematic estimates).
+$\bullet$ The measurement of the Galactic acceleration using high precision RV observations over ten year baselines near pulsars can provide significantly more precise constraints on $\dot{P}_b^{\rm GR}$, $\dot{G}$, and other post-Newtonian parameters than has been obtained thus far (for which prior work has assumed pre-formulated potentials that employ kinematic estimates).

-\acknowledgments SC gratefully acknowledges support from the RCSA Time Domain Astrophysics Scialog award, NASA ATP NNX17AK90G, NSF AAG 2009574, and from the Institute for Advanced Study.
+\acknowledgments SC gratefully acknowledges support from the RCSA Time Domain Astrophysics Scialog award, NASA ATP NNX17AK90G, NSF AAG 2009574, and the IBM Einstein Fellowship at the Institute for Advanced Study.
 PC is supported by the NASA ATP program through NASA grant NNH17ZDA001N-ATP.
 MTL and SJV are members of the NANOGrav project, which receives support from NSF Physics Frontiers Center award number 1430284.
 MTL also acknowledges support from NSF AAG 2009468.
-SC thanks S. Tremaine, J. Goodman, and J. Wright for helpful discussions on the solar acceleration and R. Rafikov on pulsars.
+SC thanks S. Tremaine, J. Goodman, and J. Wright for helpful discussions on the solar acceleration and R. Rafikov on pulsars, and C. McKee for helpful comments on the paper.
+We also thank an anonymous referee for constructive feedback.